aliibrahim123/neocomp.js/docs/comp-base.core/component.md

 `id`: the identifier of the component, it is globaly unique, so it can be used as a key.

 by default, it is the id of the element given at construction, else the result of `options.defaultId`, as a fallback, a 9 digit random number or `name-xxx` if `name` is given.

 `name`: the human readable name of the component, can be used as a unique key at the local scale (near parent and children).

 it is given by the `neo:name` attribute of the element given at construction, else empty string unless changed by the user at initialization.

 `status`: the status of the component, it can be one of the following:
 - `'coreInit'`: the core of the component has been inited.
-- `'domInit'`: the full initial structure and bindings of DOM has been established.
+- `'domInit'`: the initial dom structure is being built.
 - `inited`: component has been initialized completly.
 - `removing`: component is in the removing phase, triggering remove events.
 - `removed`: component has been fully removed, if you see this there is memory leak.